Please follow & like us :)

 Instructions

-• Combine water and butter in a medium sauce pan over medium heat.
+• Mix the baking powder with flour and set aside.
+Combine water and butter in a medium sauce pan over medium heat.

 • When the butter is completely melted, mix in the flour and stir until a ball of dough forms, then remove it from heat.